sainclersilva/featurestore/README.md

 - After creating the virtual environment, the project dependencies can be installed from the requirements.txt file:
 - The "pip" command will be required for the steps below.
 - Access the documentation to perform the package installation: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

-- Open terminal/cmd.
+- Open the terminal/cmd.
+- Access the project root directory (../featurestore).
+- Verify if the directory contains the downloaded files.
+- Now, move one level down in the directory <../>.
+- To activate the project, type the following command:

+`
+featurestore/Scripts/activate
+`

+If the command runs successfully, the project name should appear in parentheses at the beginning of the line, as shown below:

+`
+(featurestore) PS C:/Users...

-- In the terminal, run the command:
+- Now, in the terminal, run the command:

 `
 pip install -r requirements.txt
 `

 **Paths will be automatically mapped using Python’s pathlib library.**

 ### 6. Running Project